Dreams and Superstitions Related to your Dreams

 There are many superstitions regarding dreams.
-Thousands and thousands of superstitions are related to dreams.
+Thousands of superstitions are related to dreams.
 A common saying goes “a dream out of season, trouble out of reason.”
+It would be so great if we knew what our dreams and superstitions meant.

 It is believed that early morning dreams always come true.
 If a dream is told to someone before breakfast, then the dream comes true.
 Usually dreams told before breakfast on Friday morning are considered in this case.
 Dreams on Saturday should be told on Sundays to make them true.
 Sleeping with a dream bone under the pillow will make your dreams come true.